 Organisational and Individual Disaster Resilience (Optional)

 Disasters (e.g. floods and earthquakes), pandemics (e.g. COVID-19), major emergencies and many other situations and events cause disruptions to the operation of health and social care.
-These disruptions often reduce effectiveness and threatens health and social care continuity.
-Health and social care services are highly dependent on interdisciplinary set of parameters such as infrastructure, management and human resources all of which are essential for the continuity of these critical services and demonstrate the complexity of these services.
+These disruptions often reduce effectiveness and threaten health and social care continuity.
+Health and social care services are highly dependent on an interdisciplinary set of parameters such as infrastructure, management and human resources all of which are essential for the continuity of these critical services and demonstrate the complexity of these services.

 We’ll equip you to assess and improve the resilience of your organisation.
 Responding to communities’ need for more effective and less interruptive health and social care services, by integrating resilience in the way the organisation operates.
 You’ll reflect on this complexity and the interdisciplinary nature of these services whether you are from medical, paramedical, military, engineering, or other backgrounds.
 You’ll specifically develop broad and detailed knowledge about the components of risks, disaster typologies, vulnerability assessment, emergency complexities and disaster response phases.